 8034 APOLOGIES FOR ABSENCE

-Apologies were received from sR Ellison and S Humphrey.
+Apologies were received from Cllrs R Ellison and S Humphrey.
 Cllr A Sharpe sent apologies at not being able to attend in person but attended on an unofficial basis via Zoom.

 8035 DECLARATIONS OF INTEREST

 The chairman asked to receive any Declarations of Interest in accordance with the adopted Code of Conduct.
 None were received.